For several years, I was a soldier-medic in the U.S. Army. I saw countless military and family members. Now I am a veteran looking back.

 Oh, and while you’re at it...

 That said, this one might seem outdated.
-Everyone has a smart phone so it’s easier than ever for anyone to document every moment of his life.
-Also, on YouTube there are plenty of videos by soldiers showing what the Army is like.
+Everyone has a smart phone, so it’s easier than ever for anyone to document every moment of his life.
+YouTube has plenty of videos by soldiers showing what the Army is like.